 Given the competition and the tough economy, all of the stars need to align to best give you a chance.
 Test yourself: how many of these steps have you really done well?

 1) Complete your LinkedIn profile: This doesn’t just mean adding your experience, but soliciting meaningful recommendations, adding “real” connections, and using descriptive keywords so that you can be found when searched.
-It also means adding a summary, education, certifications, etc.
+It also means adding a summary, education, certifications, etc. And since LinkedIn has changed so much, even if you think that you’ve done these things, when was the last time that you really gave your profile a once-over?

 3) Move from passive to active: Before meeting with any networking contact or interview, search for the person in LinkedIn to identify the common relationships.
 Instead of clicking “connect”, pick up the telephone and ask your connection about the person you are going to meet.
 This will yield a significant benefit for when you meet, and will also strengthen your relationship with your connection.